Guaranteed Terms and Conditions

-“Exclusions" as described in paragraph 6 below;
+“Exclusions" as described in Section 6 below (Exclusions & General Terms);

 “Household” one person living alone; or a group of people (not necessarily related) living at the same postal address who share cooking facilities and share a living room or sitting room or dining area;

 “Maximum Amount” the maximum amount guaranteed per Claim is £1,000;

 “Required Evidence” means as described in Section 4 below (How do I make a Claim?);

 “Sub-Standard Work” the work that has either commenced or undertaken by the Tradesperson which is found to be sub-standard according to relevant standard industry practice determined by using an independent third party, where required;